 The proposed 138 kV transmission line would span several unpaved and paved roadways between the collector substation and the rebuilt Boulevard Substation.
-Within the McCain Valley National Cooperative Land and Wildlife Management Area, McCain Valley Road would be spanned several times.
+Within theOn BLM-managed lands in the McCain Valley National Cooperative Land and Wildlife Management Aarea, McCain Valley Road would be spanned several times.
 The transmission line would generally parallel McCain Valley Road between the northern extent of Rough Acres Ranch and I-8 and would span several unnamed dirt roads.
-The transmission line would span I-8 and Old Highway 80 before interconnecting with the rebuilt Boulevard Substation.
+The transmission line would span cross I-8 and Old Highway 80 before interconnecting with the rebuilt Boulevard Substation.